thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 Now that I've finally provided some context for this post, here are a few of the top lessons I left TypeMedia with.
 A few of them are good design lessons I'll carry on, and most are specific things that helped me through the year or things I wish I would have done better.
 As such, the following section is written to anyone currently starting a year of TypeMedia, though I believe that these lessons apply to just about anyone working in a design team or working on a big project.

-### The spacing and kerning could always be better

-I forget which of my teachers said it, but "a well-spaced, poorly-drawn typeface is much better than a well-drawn, poorly-spaced typeface."

-If anyone is reading who doesn't work with type much (thanks!), _spacing_ is the general amount of spacing between glyphs, which should be optically similar to promote a steady reading rhythm, while _kerning_ is the exceptions inserted into the typeface to improve spacing between glyphs like "AV" or "Yo" which would otherwise have overly-large gaps between them.

-Before TypeMedia, I _did_ think about spacing and kerning in fonts and logos, but I also sometimes felt that type designers were a bit over-zealous about the importance of these factors.
-Now, I can't look at a poorly-spaced piece of lettering or typography without wanting to fix it.

 ### Be enthusiastic and learn everything you can

 In general, I think that approaching most topics with curiosity and enthusiasm is the best way to learn and to have a good time.
 I know this can be hard sometimes, especially if you feel busy or pressured by multiple projects.
 However, in a course like TypeMedia – which mixes many disciplines, classes, teachers, and approaches to teaching – it makes a huge difference to attend classes with an open mind and a gung-ho attitude.
 Every one of the teachers has done great work, and you can learn valuable things from each of them.
 A few of them give more assignments or teach in a more unconventional, less-direct way.
 Treat the assignments less as "homework" and more as opportunities to learn, and ask lots of questions to get what you want out of unconventional lessons.
 My classmates all did beautiful work and got a lot out of the course, but those who kept an optimistic perspective seemed to have about 50% more fun.